Direct LiDAR-Inertial Odometry: Lightweight LIO with Continuous-Time Motion Correction: Method

 \subsection{Geometric Observer}

 The transformation $\hat{\textbf{T}}^{\mathcal{W}}_k$ computed by scan-to-map alignment is fused with IMU measurements to generate a full state estimate $\hat{\textbf{X}}_k$ via a novel hierarchical nonlinear geometric observer.
-Due to space limitation, a full analysis of the observer is not possible,\footnote{A full manuscript on the observer is in progress and will be properly cited in the final version.} but one can show that $\hat{\textbf{X}}$ will globally exponentially converge to $\textbf{X}$ in the deterministic setting with minimal overhead.
+A full analysis of the observer can be found in \cite{lopez2023contracting}, but in summary, one can show that $\hat{\textbf{X}}$ will globally converge to $\textbf{X}$ in the deterministic setting with minimal computation.
 The proof utilizes contraction theory to first prove that the quaternion estimate converges exponentially to a region near the true quaternion.
-Then, a virtual system is constructed for the translation state estimate error dynamics and shown to be exponentially convergent, completing the proof.
-This strong convergence result is the main advantage over other fusion schemes, e.g., EKF or pose graph optimization, which possess minimal convergence guarantees even in the most ideal setting.
-A noteworthy benefit of the observer is the inherent smoothness of its state estimate which are suitable for real-time control.
+The orientation estimate then serves as an input to another contracting observer that estimates translation states.
+This architecture forms a contracting hierarchy that guarantees the estimates converge to their true values.
+This strong convergence result is the main advantage over other fusion schemes, e.g., filtering or pose graph optimization, which possess minimal convergence guarantees even in the most ideal setting.
+Additionally, the inherent smoothness of the observer's state estimate makes it suitable for control.
+The observer used in this work is a special case of the one in \cite{lopez2023contracting}.

 Let $\gamma_{\ell\in\{1,\dots,5\}}$ be positive constants and $\Delta t^{+}_k$ be the time between GICP poses.
 If $\textbf{q}_e \coloneqq (q_e^\circ,~\vec{q}_e) = \hat{\textbf{q}}^*_i \otimes \hat{\textbf{q}}_k$ and $\textbf{p}_e = \hat{\textbf{p}}_k - \hat{\textbf{p}}_i$ (errors between propagated and measured poses) then the state correction takes the form